 The Salon has a story all its own: Cooking in an open fireplace in summer causes a kitchen to become extremely hot, so in Early America it was common for people to build a separate building close to the farmhouse called a "Summer Kitchen".
 The summer kitchen would contain a large fireplace, and usually a table which was used as a work surface.
 Our particular summer kitchen is estimated to be over 200 years old.
 The original wood beams in the ceiling are exposed and authentic stone fireplace is still intact.
 The back wall of the fireplace is a focal point in the main area of the Salon & Spa.
 On the roof of the summer kitchen is the original bell that was used to call the men in from the fields at mealtime; it is now used at events to signal the importance of specific details during your day.

 Although we are all grown and now have families of our own, The Homestead farmhouse is still home to our parents.
-Our mother, who is an excellent cook, opens their house to bridal parties booked at The Homestead on Peanut Road, providing room and board.
 We are proud to call our family farm home to this beautiful venue.
 It is a truly peaceful and lovely setting for any event.

 We are proud to call our Family Farm home to The Homestead on Peanut Road - Weddings and Events.